tebl/Amiga-DrawBridge/documentation/drawbridge_firmware.md

 ![DrawBridge software](https://github.com/tebl/Amiga-DrawBridge/raw/main/gallery/drawbridge_idle.png)

-Personally I've had less than stellar success with powering the floppy drives over USB, so I'm consistently building my units with a 5v DC barrel connector for power instead (center positive).
+Personally I've had less than stellar success with powering older floppy drives over USB, so I'm consistently building my units with a 5v DC barrel connector for power instead (center positive).
 An underpowered drive will often get stuck in reset, flickering on and off without responding properly.
 If this happens to you, try changing the power jumper on the board as well as powering the drive separately (the older and larger the drive, the more power-hungry they tend to be).
 Everything working?
 Let's move on.

 ![DrawBridge device settings](https://github.com/tebl/Amiga-DrawBridge/raw/main/gallery/drawbridge_settings.png)